Minnesota unemployment went down in June, but job growth slowed down

 Most indoor businesses are still operating under restrictions

-A lot of the decrease in unemployment has followed the loosening of shutdown orders.
-But up to date, most small businesses like restaurants and bars are operating with restrictions like limited capacity.
-This may be partly contributing to the slow down in the growth of job gains.
+While shutdown restrictions have been loosened, most small businesses, like restaurants and bars are still operating with restrictions like limited capacity.
+This may be partly contributing to the slowdown in the growth of job gains.